Home page (11/2025)

 "There was just one problem: these properties were discovered only in.. very low temperatures, around minus 270 degrees Celsius, which made them not suitable for use in daily life."

-This research paper (p.2-last-paragraph ~ p.3-Fig.1) just measured finite electric conductance (= dI/dV = Not infinite conductance means this topological insulator's current loses energy ) of the topological insulator at impractically-low temperature 4K, which is useless, energy-inefficient, and far from zero-energy-loss.
+↑ This research paper (p.2-last-paragraph ~ p.3-Fig.1) just measured finite electric conductance (= dI/dV = Not zero resistance means this topological insulator's current loses energy ) of the topological insulator at impractically-low temperature 4K, which is useless, energy-inefficient, and far from zero-energy-loss.

-This p.9-~p.12 say the topological insulator containing two electric currents with up and down (imaginary) spins flowing in the opposite directions should show some electric conductance 2e2/h or resistance of 2h/e2 (= which is called quantum spin Hall effect, but the electron spin itself is unreal, undetectable in topological insulator ).
+This p.9-~p.12 say the topological insulator containing two electric currents with up and down (imaginary) spins flowing in the opposite directions should show some electric conductance 2e2/h or resistance of 2h/e2 (= which is called quantum spin Hall effect used as evidence of topological insulator, but the electron spin itself is unreal, undetectable in topological insulator ).

 p.4-2nd-paragraph says "massless Dirac model (= fictional quasiparticle ) with M = 0,... to a negative value M < 0 (= unreal negative mass ) for thick quantum wells"